GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/working-with-attachments.md

 ```

 ### Tracking custom attachment upload progress
-In the previous examples, we assumed that you already have the custom attachment URL available.
+In the previous examples, we assumed that you already have the custom attachment remote URL available.
 But, you can also upload the custom attachment through the Stream's SDK and observe the uploading progress.

-The simplest approach is to upload through the `channelController.uploadAttachment()` method.
-With this method, you can observe the progress, but the limitation is that at this time, the message is not yet sent, so this approach is good if you want to show the upload progress before creating the message.
+The simplest approach is to upload through the `channelController.uploadAttachment()`.
+Using this function you can observe the progress, but the limitation is that at this time, the message is not yet sent, so this approach is good if you want to show the upload progress before creating the message.
 Here is an example:

 ```swift
 let controller = client.channelController(for: ChannelId(type: .messaging, id: "my-test-channel"))